jieggii/puffy/README.md

 When **puffy** is set up, it's time to run it! **Puffy** is supposed to be used with **systemd**, but nothing prevents you from running it in the way you want.
 Directly for example, just using the `puffy` command.
-And I recommend you to do it at first just to make sure everything's fine.
+And I recommend you to do it at first time just to make sure everything's fine.
 Anyway, I will show how to use it with **systemd**.

 At first start the puffy service: